CodingSalmon/gamefaves/README.md

 # gamefaves

-GameFaves is a community paltform for gamers to connect through our favorite games.
+We are GameFaves with a COOP mission to Connect Online to Other People.
+GameFaves is a community paltform for gamers to share our favorite games with other gamers.
 We can upload our favorite games for other to rate and review.
-And add games other people have added to the site to our list of favorite games.
+And add games other people have added to the site to our personal list of favorite games to play later.

 ## Screenshots